Top Tips for Staying Safe in the Sun

 - Wide brimmed hats that cover the ears, neck and shoulders as well as your face.

 - Long sleeved tops.

 - Wear trousers rather than shorts.

 Dealing With the Effects of Sunburn

 If the eventuality comes that you do end up with sunburn there are ways to treat it effectively.
 Apply cool water to the skin to cool down the hot skin and reduce swelling, then apply after sun lotion.
 It is acceptable to take ibuprofen or paracetamol to reduce the pain and inflammation of the burn.
-It is advised to seek medical attention is you feel any after effects of the sunburn such as blisters, swelling or sickness.
+It is advised to seek medical attention if you feel any after effects of the sunburn such as blisters, swelling or sickness.

 Taking Extra Care

 The sun and skin cancer should not be taken lightly; some people are more at risk than others and need to take extra care.
-Those who tend to burn rather than tan, such as people with pail skin or are rarely in intense sun need to be careful.
-Also those who have a lot of moles and freckles have a higher risk of getting skin cancer.
-If you fall under those categories you need to keep an eye on your body after being exposed to sunlight; if your moles or freckles start change shape, size or colour or new lumps begin to appear you need to consult your doctor.
+Those who tend to burn rather than tan, such as people with pale skin or are rarely in intense sun need to be careful.
+Also, those who have a lot of moles and freckles have a higher risk of getting skin cancer.
+If you fall under those categories you need to keep an eye on your body after being exposed to sunlight; if your moles or freckles start to change shape, size or colour or new lumps begin to appear you need to consult your doctor.

 It is much easier to treat skin cancer when it is spotted early.